Multiparameter persistence modules in the large scale: Decomposition of torsion-free objects in dimension 2

-Then $x \in M''$ holds and there is an index $j$ satisfying $b_j = b$.
-There is an automorphism of the $\kk$-vector space $M''(a) \cong \kk^r$ sending $x$ to a generator of a summand $[a,b)$ which moreover extends to an automorphism of the $\kk[t]$-module $M''$.
-Hence we may assume that $x$ is a generator of a summand $[a,b)$, in which case the quotient module $M / \lan x \ran$ consists of the other summands. \end{proof}
+because of its minimal degree $\abs{x} = a$.
+There is an automorphism of the $\kk$-vector space $M'(a) \cong \kk^r$ sending $x$ to a generator of a summand $[a,\infty)$ which moreover extends to an automorphism of the $\kk[t]$-module $M'$.
+Hence we may assume that $x$ is a generator of a summand $[a,\infty)$, in which case the quotient module $M / \lan x \ran$ consists of the other summands. \end{proof}